Current Work

 Wealthy hunters gleefully

-shot a Rhino.
+shot an African Rhino.

 Cowardly killers,